-In the $Sl(m|1)$-case ($m \geq 3$,) $Ber$ is trivial and does not generate an extra $Gl(1)$-factor in the subgroup of $G^{red}$ generated by the irreducible representations.
+In the $SL(m|1)$-case, $Ber$ is trivial and does not generate an extra $GL(1)$-factor in the subgroup of $G^{red}$ generated by the irreducible representations.
 Otherwise the discussion is the same.
-Using $Gl(m) \cong Sl(m) \times Gl(1)$ for $n \geq 2$ we get
+Using $GL(m) \cong SL(m) \times GL(1)$ for $m \geq 2$ we get

-\textbf{Remark}.
-By \cite{vdJ-character} the character formula for an atypical representation of $Gl(m|1)$ has the form of a character formula of $Gl(m-1)$.
-Hence the superdimension of any irreducible representation equals up to a $(-1)^{p(\lambda)}$ factor the dimension of an irreducible $Gl(m-1)$-representation.
-Our results give a conceptual explanation for this.
+\begin{bem} By \cite{vdJ-character} the character formula for an atypical representation of $GL(m|1)$ has the form of a character formula of $GL(m-1)$.
+Hence the superdimension of any irreducible representation equals up to a $(-1)^{p(\lambda)}$ factor the dimension of an irreducible $GL(m-1)$-representation.
+Our results give a conceptual explanation for this. \end{bem}